 Right-of-use assets are depreciated over the shorter period of lease term and useful life of the underlying asset.
-If a lease transfers ownership of the underlying asset or the cast of the right-of-use asset reflects that the Company expects to exercise a purchase option, the related right-of-use asset is depreciated over the useful life of the underlying asset.
+If a lease transfers ownership of the underlying asset or the cost of the right-of-use asset reflects that the Company expects to exercise a purchase option, the related right-of-use asset is depreciated over the useful life of the underlying asset.
 The depreciation starts at the commencement date of the lease.
+Right of use assets are subject to impairment.